Find Healthcare Schools

 The states with the most job growth for Speech-Language Pathology Assistant are Utah, Alaska, and Nevada.
 Watch out if you plan on working in Connecticut, Oklahoma, or Kansas.
 These states have the worst job growth for this type of profession.

-Salary for a Speech-Language Pathology Assistant
+Speech-Language Pathology Assistant Average Salary

-Speech-Language Pathology Assistants make between $23,210 and $56,230 a year.
+The salary for Speech-Language Pathology Assistants ranges between about $23,210 and $56,230 a year.

 undefined